Darvid-223/quiz-game/README.md

 - [Open Trivia Database (OpenTDB)](https://opentdb.com/): Provides a free API that supplies the trivia questions for the quiz, allowing for a diverse range of questions on various topics and difficulties.

 - [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/): Enabled the use of Linux tools on Windows, such as running a local development server through Python's HTTP server module by executing `python -m http.server`.

+### OpenTDB API Integration

+**Overview**

+The Open Trivia Database (OpenTDB) API is a pivotal component of this project, enabling the dynamic generation of quiz questions.
+This free API allows for access to a large repository of trivia questions across multiple categories and difficulties.

+**Functionality**

+In the Quiz Game, the API is configured to fetch questions based on user-selected preferences from five different categories: Geography, General Knowledge, Film, Science & Nature, and History.
+Additionally, users can choose the difficulty level for the questions: Easy, Medium, or Hard.
+This functionality ensures that the quiz content is not only diverse but also tailored to the individual preferences of the user, enhancing the overall engagement and educational value of the game.

+**Implementation**

+The integration involves sending requests to the OpenTDB API and handling the responses to format and display the questions and answer choices appropriately within the quiz interface.
+The API's flexibility allows for seamless customization of the quiz content, catering to a wide range of knowledge bases and interests.

 ## Deployment